joseym/li3_analytics/README.md

 Original plugin written by [Yoan Blanc](https://github.com/greut) - He laid the foundation, give him props.

-Vitals.com - (my employer) - Thanks for supporting the OSS community and allowing your engineers to give back to the projects we depend on.
+Vitals.com - (my previous employer) - Thanks for supporting the OSS community and allowing your engineers to give back to the projects we depend on.